jdmar3/inls718/schedule/index.md

 ### <span id="session11"></span>\#11: Interactive information retrieval as part of the information seeking process

+Due: Description of population and setting of interest for [System/Service Proposal](/assignments/#proposal)

 Marchionini, G. (2006).
 Exploratory search: From finding to understanding. *Communications of the ACM, 49*(4), 41-46. \[[UNC libraries](http://libproxy.lib.unc.edu/login?url=http://dx.doi.org/10.1145/1121949.1121979)\]